Atlas-OS/Atlas/docs/testing.md

 build module, etc.).
 They run unelevated and never mutate the machine — registry tests use a scratch key under `HKCU:\Software\AtlasRewriteTest`.

+In CI the suite runs twice: once under PowerShell 7 (`pwsh`) and once under Windows PowerShell 5.1 (`powershell`), the runtime the payload actually ships to — so tests must pass on both. `AtlasBuild.Tests.ps1` is excluded from the 5.1 leg because the build tooling requires pwsh.

 ```powershell
 $config = New-PesterConfiguration
 $config.Run.Path = 'tests'